kuzyn/write/0_random_notes.md

 ±±±

-my first heartache was when meryl got shot by sw
+my first heartache was when meryl got shot by sniperwolf second was when aeris was killed by sephiroth third when my first girldfriend broke up

 you close your eyes and in the dark of not seeing you think that you can tell that something's missing